therealsphinx/support.balsamiq.com/content/mybalsamiq/mybandb3.md

 Here's how to export from Balsamiq Mockups 3 and import to myBalsamiq:

-1. In any Mockups 3 product, select the menu, "Project > Export to BMMLs Zip."
+1. In any Mockups 3 product, select the menu, "**Project > Export to BMMLs Zip...**"

 ![](//media.balsamiq.com/img/support/docs/m4d/b3/export-BMMLsZIP.png)